buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertyEnumerations/PEnum_ComplementaryWorks.md

 # PEnum_ComplementaryWorks

-Enumeration of the complementary function possible for the drain channel.
+Enumeration of the complementary function possible for the drain channel.<!-- end of definition -->

 ## Items